markusschanta/awesome-jupyter/README.md

 - [Noteable](https://noteable.io/) - Noteable is a collaborative notebook to combine code (SQL, Python & R) and interactive visualizations.
 - [Paperspace Gradient](https://gradient.run/) - A Jupyter-backed data science IDE with accelerated hardware (GPUs) and MLOps functionality.
 - [PAWS](https://wikitech.wikimedia.org/wiki/PAWS) - Jupyter notebook deployment customized for interacting with Wikimedia wikis.
+- [Pinggy](https://pinggy.io) - Host Jupyter notebook on your PC and give access to your team through HTTPS tunnel.
 - [Saturn Cloud](https://saturncloud.io/) - Move your data science team into the cloud without having to switch tools.

 ## Official Resources and Documentation